mwernli/digilog-crawling/README.md

 ```
 The script applies a DEPTH_LIMIT of 2.
 ### Crawling results
 Each crawl will generate a unique record in the `crawl` table including its url and a timestamp.
 Then, each crawled URL will generate a record in the `crawl_result` table, including the URL, the text of the link on the page a reference to the `crawl` and to its parent page (also in `crawl_result`).
 The column `mongo_id` contains the `ObjectId` of the mongo-DB-Document where the actual content of the webpage is stored (database `digilog`, collection `simpleresults`).
+Note that page contents may not be available for every entry in `crawl_result`.
 Some metadata like the `crawl_id` and `result_id` from postgres are also stored for convenience.

 ### Spiders
 #### simple